2600hz/docs-sysadmin/doc/install/install_via_centos7.md

 # Troubleshooting

 ## Kamailio
+as of 2018-08-17, the blow would not work   but as a work around to force a working version: yum install librabbitmq-0.5.2-1.el7

 There was an issue with librabbitmq versions when installing/updating kazoo-kamailio.
 If you see something like:

 ```bash